imyutaro/dockerfiles/README.md

 # If you want to use specific container and image name
 NAME=gpu ./start.sh
-# If you want to use specific port (default port 8888)
+# If you want to use specific port for jupyter lab (default port 8888)
 PORT=9000 ./start.sh
 ```